dotnet/machinelearning/src/Microsoft.ML.DataView/DataViewRowCursor.md

 sort on the second list keyed by the stored `Batch` value, it should have content identical to the first list.

-So: `Batch` is a `long` value associated with every `DataViewRow` implementation (including implementations of `ICursor`).
+So: `Batch` is a `long` value associated with every `DataViewRow` instance.
 This quantity must be non-decreasing as we call `MoveNext` or `MoveMany`.
 That is, it is fine for the `Batch` to repeat the same batch value within the same cursor (though not across cursors from the same set), but any change in the value must be an increase.

 The requirement of consistency is for one cursor or cursors from a *single* call to `GetRowCursor` or `GetRowCursorSet`.
 It is not required that the